 To answer the question above (What do people search for when they want to buy homes?), try using the Keyword Planner from Google Adwords.
 Click “Search for new keywords using a phrase, website or category” and enter one of your ideas.
 What you’ll get are lists of keywords related your term, sorted by their average monthly search volume.

 Using this information, you should be able to figure which words are most optimal for your business name.
-To learn more about using adwords to find a business name, check out our full guide here.
+To learn more in our guide to real estate keywords.

 6. Don’t Get Too Specific, Though